Last Updated on July 28, 2022 by Mark Roberts

 How to Stop Roku From Talking Via Settings Menu

 Although the shortcut method is quick, sometimes it may fail to respond.
 In that case, you can take a long way and turn on and off the audio description through the Roku Settings.
+Because it’s related to audio track selection on a per-app basis, the functionality is usually turned off by default.
+This turns off the audio tracks.

 Here’s how you can do that: